-Explore the street art of Baltimore visiting the murals spread in different

-    part of the city.
-There are online detailed maps of where to see it, but if

-    you’re in a hurry, try the graffiti alley in States North Art and
+Explore the street art of Baltimore visiting the murals spread in different parts of the city.
+There are online detailed maps of where to see it, but if you’re in a hurry, try the graffiti alley in States North Art and Entertainment district.

-    Entertainment district.

 Let’s talk about food?
-Waterside Fell’s Point is the hipster part of

-    Baltimore.
-The melt pot of foodies with its trendy pub and bars.
-Not to

-    mention that it’s where most of immigrants coming from Eastern Europe,

-    Mexico, Central America and even Ireland ended up living.
-Can you imagine

-    more diverse gastronomy?
+Waterside Fell’s Point is the hipster part of Baltimore.
+The melting pot of foodies with its trendy pub and bars.
+Not to mention that it’s where most immigrants coming from Eastern Europe, Mexico, Central America and even Ireland ended up living.
+Can you imagine more diverse gastronomy?

 7- Lancaster | Pennsylvania

 Most known for having the largest Amish settlements, Lancaster is another point of interest for those who want to understand their culture.
 Visit the Amish Village and Farm and House to get an authentic close-up of their lifestyle and culture.

 Another spot not to be missed in this beautiful city is the Central Market – the oldest, continuously, running public farmer’s market in the country.
 It’s a beautiful terracotta building that deserves to be explored.

 Have a ride on an authentic steam train of Strasbourg Rail Road to end up your visit to Lancaster in style.

 It’s the end of the road trip and it’s time to think about what to do and see in New York.
 But that’s probably the most challenging part of this trip as well.
 You can spend life in New York and won’t see a fraction of it.